 After tragedy makes her old life in Paris unthinkable, prima ballerina Wilhelmina Allende is thrilled when she gets the opportunity to leave the city and her heartbreak behind in favor of a chance to dance in the prolific choreographer Zack Coen's first musical on Broadway.
 Unsure Mina is the right fit for his show, Zack immediately changes his mind when he sees her in person and realizes they just might be perfect for one another, both onstage and off.

 Let's Talk About Love is the one YA romance novel I can't stop thinking about (or recommending) this summer.
 Starring a fierce and unforgettable heroine who identifies as asexual, it's a beautiful coming of age story about finding yourself, and finding the one, when you least expect it.
+Click here to buy.